 How and When Did Social Stories Emerge?

 Carol Gray first developed the method of social stories.
-The goal is to provide answers to questions about how to interact with others appropriately.
+The goal is to answer questions about how to interact with others appropriately.
 Gray initially worked as a teacher with ASD students and is now an inclusive education consultant.
-The method of social stories first developed by Carol Gray is now used all over the world.
+The method of social stories first developed by Carol Gray is now used worldwide.

 Social Story Topics

 The choice of social story topic should be based on the child’s current emotional and educational level.
-These can be anywhere from picture books to detailed text, depending on their levels.
+Depending on their levels, these can be anywhere from picture books to detailed text.

-Once you learn what the issue at hand is, then you can choose the specific topic of the social story you need to write.
+Once you learn the issue at hand, you can choose the specific topic of the social story you need to write.

 Social Stories Writing – 5 Actionable Tips

-Let’s take a look at five actionable tips and tricks for writing social stories.
+Let’s look at five actionable tips and tricks for writing social stories.
 With these handy tips, you will be able to write social stories that are useful and engaging for your child.

 1) Make the Main Character of the Social Story Look Like a Child

-The first goal is to make your child the main character (the protagonist) of the story.
+The first goal is to make your child the story’s main character (the protagonist).
 This can be done by giving the main character some common qualities such as gender, appearance, family members, interests, or skills.

-When the child begins to understand that the hero of the story is similar, it will be much easier for you, as a storyteller, to convey your message.
-The goal is that the child will relate to the story’s hero and emulate the actions of the main character.
+When the child understands that the story’s hero is similar, it will be much easier for you, as a storyteller, to convey your message.
+The goal is for the child to relate to the story’s hero and emulate the main character’s actions.

 For example, when you tell a social story to a boy named Erickson, you might start like this:

-“There was a boy named Eric, he is smart, kind, tall, cute, and loves to play basketball just like you.”
+“There was a boy named Eric.
+He is smart, kind, tall, cute, and loves playing basketball like you.”

 2) Make Sure Your Story Is Not to Long and Boring

 Social stories can be read to a child by ear or can be presented as a simple book.
-Your child can carry this story in their bag and read as needed.
-When writing social stories, you should include pictures, photographs, and drawings.
-By doing this, you can better grab the child’s attention and make the stories more interesting.
+Your child can carry this story in their bag and read it as needed.
+You should include pictures, photographs, and drawings when writing social stories—doing this can better grab the child’s attention and make the stories more interesting.

 3) Involve More People to Act in Your Story

-Involving familiar people help your child understand the real-life actions being played out in the social story.
-For example, if the story is about a shared toy, you can involve siblings or friends.
+Involving familiar people help your child understand the real-life actions played out in the social story.
+For example, you can involve siblings or friends if the story is about a shared toy.

 Create Different Stories for Different Situations